 - Even Nerds Have Standards: Mary-Kate's impression about Ethan, the boy who gets paired with her for a school project, is summed up in one dialogue with this trope in mind.note Mary-Kate: Dad, you know those kids who blow their nose and then spend just a little too much time looking at it in the tissue?Kevin: Yeah...Mary-Kate: Well, even THEY won't talk to Ethan!

 - Fiery Redhead: Carrie.
 An ex-boyfriend of hers reveals she used to be worse.

 - Geek Physiques: Paul, due to his tall and lanky appearance with barely much (or any) sign of muscle on his body.

 - Halloween Episode.
 Mary-Kate and Ashley aren’t allowed to attend Carrie’s Halloween college party, so they bribe their friends Max and Bryan to switch costumes with them in order to sneak in.

 - Hair Flip: According to Ashley, if a guy nods in greeting you should respond with one of these.

-- Another episode has Kevin planning to break up with Nancy but Carrie tells her by accident, making Nancy even angrier that she knew in advance as well.
-The episode ends with Kevin finding one of his car mirrors smashed and Carrie gets away scott-free again.
+- Another episode has Kevin planning to break up with Nancy, but Carrie tells her by accident, making Nancy even angrier that she knew in advance as well.
+The episode ends with Kevin finding one of his car mirrors smashed and Carrie gets away scot-free again.

 - Manic Pixie Dream Girl: Carrie is part this, part Magical Nanny.